aaron-grau/curic/sql/projects/url_shortener/README.md

 should be indexed.
 Create these models with the appropriate nullity and uniqueness constraints and seed your database with some `TagTopic`s and `Taggings`.
-Write a method `TagTopic#popular_links`, that returns the 5 most visited links along with the number of times each link has been clicked.
+Write a method `TagTopic#popular_links`, that returns the 5 most visited links for that `TagTopic` along with the number of times each link has been clicked.

-## Phase VI: A Custom Validation and Premium Users
+## Phase VI: A Custom Validation
 Write a custom validation method `ShortenedUrl#no_spamming` that keeps users from submitting more than 5 URLs in a single minute.

+## Phase VII: A Custom Validation and Premium Users

 Let's monetize our URL Shortener app.